- USPS offers free shipping boxes to match most of its shipping services, though you'll have to pay for USPS Forever Prepaid Flat Rate boxes

 The benefit of USPS Prepaid Boxes is that they aren’t subject to future rate increases, which happen occasionally.
 So even if rates go up, you can use Forever Prepaid.
 But since USPS Forever Prepaid Flat Rate includes your return address, the packages won’t work if you move locations.

 Unlike Flat Rate and Regional Rate boxes, USPS Prepaid boxes aren’t free.
 You can order them online at USPS.com or at the local post office.
-The screenshots below show the different USPS Priority Mail Forever Box sizes and their prices.
+The list below details the different USPS Priority Mail Forever Box types available:

 How Much Do USPS Boxes Cost?